 4.1.
-Installation of the Mini-SIM Card
+Installation of Micro-SIM Cards

-Up to four Mini-SIM cards can be inserted in a NB3710 router.
+Up to four Micro-SIM cards can be inserted in a NB2810 router.

 SIM cards can be inserted by sliding it into one of the designated slots on the front panel.
 You have to push the SIM card using a small paper clip (or similar) until it snaps into place.
 To remove the SIM, you will need to push it again in the same manner.
 The SIM card will then rebounce and can be pulled out.

 SIMs can be assigned flexibly to any modem in the system.
 It is also possible to switch a SIM to a different modem during operation, for instance if you want to use another provider upon a certain condition.
 However, a SIM switch usually takes about 10-20 seconds which can be bypassed (e.g. at bootup) if SIMs are installed reasonably.
 Using only a single SIM with one modem, it should be preferably placed into the SIM 1 holder.
-For systems which should operate two modems with two SIMs in parallel, we recommend to assign Mob 1 to SIM 1 and Mob 2 to SIM 2.
+For systems which should operate two modems with two SIMs in parallel, we recommend to assign MOB 1 to SIM 1, MOB 2 to SIM 2 and so on.